 Like many German cities, Cologne was hit hard in World War II.
 Much of the city centre was levelled, yet, miraculously, the cathedral suffered relatively little damage.

-Since only 1996 (far too long if you ask me!), Cologne Cathedral has held UNESCO World Heritage Site status and is, in my humble estimation, one of Europe’s true must-see attractions.
+Since only 1996 (far too long if you ask me!), Cologne Cathedral has been one of the coolest UNESCO World Heritage Sites in Germany and is, in my humble estimation, one of Europe’s true must-see attractions.

 To check out Cologne Cathedral to its fullest, grab a wide-angle lens (you’re gonna need it!) and wander around the block, trying to catch it from every angle and experience its massiveness first-hand.